fourstix/Elfos-utils/README.md

 -------------
 The command files are grouped into three Elf/OS library files that can be unpacked with the Elf/OS lbr command using the e option to *extract* files.
 * file_utils.lbr - Library file for Elf/OS file utilities containing the cmd, flags, header, malloc, mfree and xtrim commands.
 Extract these files with the Elf/OS command *lbr e file_utils*
-* io_utils.lbr - Library file for Elf/OS I/O utilities containing the clr, input, nop, output, pwd, say, and stack commands.
+* io_utils.lbr - Library file for Elf/OS I/O utilities containing the clr, input, nop, output, pause, pwd, say, and stack commands.
 Extract these files with the Elf/OS command *lbr e io_utils*
 * stg_utils.lbr - Library file for STG NVR/RTC/UART and STG EPROM utilities contains the stg, videostg,  xsb, seq and req commands.
 Extract these files with the Elf/OS command *lbr e stg_utils*
 * video_utils.lbr - Library file for ELf/OS 1861 Pixie Video utilities contains the spaceship, dma_test, tvclock and voff commands.
 Extract these files with the Elf/OS command *lbr e video_utils*